shrey-garg/morphia/morphia/BehaviorChanges.md

 1. Migrated uses of `CodeWScope` to `CodeWithScope`
 1. `Mapper` is no longer independent from `Datastore`.
 To get started, one calls one of the factory methods on `Morphia` to create a new
  `Datastore` and the `Mapper` is retrieved from that.
+1. Lazy references are no longer supported.
+However, multiple references on an entity are fetched in a batch if possible.
+1. References can not be used as ID values any more.
+Serialization of ID values is handled special and sidesteps much of the Morphia infrastructure.
+This should not affect most users but *was* represented in an outdated test case.